Can Cats Eat Chocolate?

 • White chocolate (least)

 So, how much chocolate is too much for a cat?
-It depends.
+How much chocolate will hurt a cat depends.
+If you’re wondering “will a tiny bit of chocolate hurt my cat?”, the answer isn’t straightforward.
 Factors include the weight of the cat plus the kind and amount of chocolate consumed.
 As little as 20mg of theobromine per pound of pet weight can cause side effects and health problems.

 That means you should call the veterinarian if your 10-pound pet consumes: